 Minute-by-Minute Schedule Examples:

-Montessori Teachers Collective- Good description on presentation and use of materials.Lisa Nolan's Montessori For the Earth- Lisa's program is what we used when we start our son on the Montessori Method.
+Montessori Teachers Collective- Good description of the presentation and use of materials.Lisa Nolan's Montessori For the Earth: Lisa's program is what we used when we start our son on the Montessori Method.
 It is extremely affordable and she is available to answer personal questions about your specific situation.

-Living Montessori Now- This site ALWAYS posts wonderful lists on where to find free stuff.
+Living Montessori Now- This site ALWAYS posts wonderful lists of where to find free stuff.

 |Photo by Marie Mack|

 I primarily focused my research on setting up a Montessori preschool routine, but many of the links I reference have subsequent links to lower and upper elementary years.

 Follow me through some wonderful free resources available to help you with your Montessori Homeschool Routine!